Christine Peterson

-Christine Peterson is an American forecaster, and the co-founder of Foresight Institute.
+Christine L. Peterson is an American forecaster, and the co-founder of Foresight Institute.
 She is credited with suggesting the term "open source" when used in connection with software.

 Peterson holds a bachelor's degree in chemistry from MIT.
+She is signed up for cryopreservation with the Alcor Life Extension Foundation, since the mid-1980s.

 Works

 Open Source Software

 As reported on Slashdot, she coined the term on February 3, 1998:

 Books

 In 1991 she coauthored Unbounding the Future: the Nanotechnology Revolution with Gayle Pergamit and Eric Drexler, which sketches nanotechnology's potential environmental and medical benefits as well as possible abuses.
 In 1997 she coauthored Leaping the Abyss: Putting Group Genius to Work with Gayle Pergamit.